 Among the purposes of the MCO Courses of Distinction awards are to

-The college’s MCO liaison will coordinate the nomination process, but all entries must be approved and made in conjunction with the institution’s chief academic officer.
+The college’s MCO liaison will coordinate the nomination process, but all entries must be approved and made in conjunction with the institution’s MCO Liaison.
 Receipt confirmation and follow-up correspondence will be sent to the campus liaison.

 Every effort has been taken to streamline the online nomination form.
 Care should be taken in providing the requested information, since it will be used in developing the conference program, and award ceremony introductions.
 A sample of a representative nomination is available as part of the nomination form.